Elements of Cost Question & Answer (Cost accounting)

 11. What do you mean by Direct cost and Indirect cost?

-Answer: Direct cost is the total of expenses that can be easily established with a specific work, production or service for example material used in production of an article, wages paid, expenses incurred upon that production whereas indirect cost are of general nature and relationship cannot be established with a particular cost centre or cost unit like rent of building, salary of supervision etc.
+Direct cost is the total of expenses that can be easily established with a specific work, production or service for example material used in the production of an article, wages paid, and expenses incurred upon that production whereas indirect costs are of general nature and relationship cannot be established with a particular cost centre or cost unit like rent of the building, salary of supervision etc.

-And required apportionment of expenses to cost centre.
+And required apportionment of expenses to the cost centre.

 12. Define different components of Total Cost?